Milan Design Week

 The districts of Milan Design Week

-The parade of toponyms that have become pillars of Design Week is, of course, unavoidable — the very thing everyone is waiting for: who is in, who is out.
-2026 is largely a year of confirmations, with the exception of a renewal within the Superstudio cluster, which will now be divided among Superstudio Più, Superstudio Maxi and the new Superstudio Village across different parts of the city (more TBA).
+The parade of place names that have become pillars of Design Week is, as always, unavoidable; after all, that’s what everyone is waiting for: who is in, who is out.
+2026 is largely a year of confirmations, with the exception of the Superstudio cluster, which multiplies its locations.

 Metamorphosis in Motion, MoscowPartners Variations 2026, Palazzo Litta, Milan.
 Courtesy Lina Ghotmeh

-Tortona Design Week returns with Tortona Rocks, as do Base Milano, the Porta Venezia Design District — which evokes Tomás Maldonado in proposing a theme that dialogues between memory and possibility — and the Durini Design District with the pantheon of its iconic showrooms.
-There are the 5Vie, bringing us closer to the concept of Qualia, the subjective qualities of experience — the way each of us perceives a color or a taste.
-And there is Brera, which once again creates a galaxy within the Fuorisalone galaxy with more than 300 initiatives and 217 permanent showrooms, including well-known epicenters such as Casa Brera and the Brera Apartment.
+Tortona Design Week returns with Tortona Rocks, as do Base Milano, the Porta Venezia Design District – which evokes Tomás Maldonado by adopting a theme that negotiates between memory and possibility – and the Durini Design District with its pantheon of iconic showrooms.
+5VIE is back as well, bringing us closer to the realm of Qualia, the subjective qualities of experience, the way each of us perceives a color or a taste; the Sarpi area is confirmed; then comes Brera, creating its customary “galaxy within the galaxy” in the city center.

 Highlights and major installations